 When querying a view with cache mode Full and you select Store results in cache (

-'cache_preload'='true'), the maximum number of rows stored in the cache is the value of Display rows.
+'cache_preload'='true'), the maximum number of rows stored in the cache is the value of Limit displayed rows.

 When executing the command

-CREATE REMOTE TABLE, the maximum number of rows inserted in the remote table is the value of Display rows.
+CREATE REMOTE TABLE, the maximum number of rows inserted in the remote table is the value of Limit displayed rows.

 If you select Retrieve all rows, the queries that load the cache will work as expected.

-When executing a query, the Tool will show the Query Results tab.
+When executing a query, the VQL Shell will show the Query Results tab.
 In this tab you can do the following:

 See the Execution Trace of the query.
 The section Execution Trace of a Statement explains the elements displayed in the execution trace of a query.

 The VQL Shell includes a “command log” that saves the last VQL statements run.
-This command log is maintained between several executions of the Administration Tool.
+This command log is maintained only for that specific shell.
 You can see it in the tab Execution Log.

 You can use the Server Explorer to speed up writing VQL statements (they open a new VQL Shell):